Wild, rugged and largely undiscovered by many of us, the Mourne Coastal Route should be on every adventure lover’s must-visit list.

 The mountain biking trails around Castlewellan and Rostrevor are world class.
 Offering everything for every level of rider, these are some of the most scenic trails we’ve ever ridden.
 From sweeping singletrack to adrenaline pumping downhill tracks and more leisurely beginner-friendly routes, there really is everything you could possibly wish for.

-In addition to that, the trail centres offer fantastic facilities with parking, bike rental, showers, changing areas and the all-important cosy coffee shop for a post-ride feed!
+In addition to that, the trail centres offer fantastic facilities with parking, bike rental, showers and changing areas all of which adhere to Covid 19 safety guidelines.

 Venture into the mighty Mournes: